 - Sub-6 5G: This 5G service uses the same frequencies used for 4G.
 Sub-6 5G is great for covering large areas and provides decent speeds.
-Verizon often refers to its sub-6 5G service as “5G Nationwide.”
+Verizon refers to its sub-6 5G service as “5G Nationwide.”

 - Millimeter wave 5G: This service uses extremely high-frequency waves.
 Millimeter wave 5G provides blazing-fast speeds, but it’s terrible for covering large areas.
 Verizon typically calls its millimeter wave 5G service “5G Ultra Wideband” or “5G UW.”

 Verizon claims its 5G Nationwide service covers over 230 million Americans in over 2,700 cities.